sr4001/simplemindedrobot/content/blog/analyzing-media-with-custom-GPT/index.md

 Fake News
 [Assess any topics considered "fake news"]
-[Assess any claimed facts as true or false based on sites such as Politifact, factcheck.org or snopes.com]
+[Assess any claimed facts as true or false based on sites such as PolitiFact, factcheck.org or snopes.com]
 [Provide a bulleted list of credible sources cited in the article, with links to their Wikipedia pages if available]